-We are in the early phase of BTC health's growth strategy and the future market fundamentals remain strong.
-The company is actively assessing specialised healthcare assets to further diversify the business and create scale within the hospital market.
-Our objective for the year ahead is to remain keenly focused on this next pillar of growth and complete a further complimentary transaction, creating incremental return to shareholders within a compliant Pooled Development Fund.
+BTC has made good progress these last 12 months and our underlying business is strong.
+The company is actively assessing healthcare assets to further diversify the business and create scale within the hospital market.
+Our objective for the year ahead is to execute transformational change while continuing to expand our product portfolio and generate organic growth, creating sustainable returns to shareholders within a compliant Pooled Development Fund.